-The Abundant Benefits Of Argan Oil
+The Abundant Argan Oil Benefits & Uses Breakdown

 Yep.
 You read that correctly.
 People consume argan oil.
-Known as “liquid gold” and famed for its anti-aging properties, argan oil is rich in vitamins A and E. People even use argan oil when Oil Pulling!
+Known as “liquid gold” and famed for its anti-aging properties, argan oil is rich in vitamins A and E. People even use argan oil when oil pulling!

 It’s also drizzled over couscous, pastas and salads, in the same way as we would use olive oil.
 A delicious and decadent peanut butter-type spread, Amlou, is made by combining crushed roasted almonds with almond and argan oils and honey and is used locally as a dip.